 Why screen for colon cancer?

 It is important to undergo screening for colon cancer because detecting colon cancer EARLY increases the chances of survival.
-Late stage cancers (such as stage 3 or 4) have worse prognosis.
-In fact at the polyp stage, the removal of polyp eliminates the chance of it progressing to later stage of cancer.
+Late stage cancers (such as stage 3 or 4) have a worse prognosis.
+In fact at the polyp stage, the removal of polyp eliminates the chance of it progressing to the later stage of cancer.

 For those who have had polyps in the past should arrange for one or two yearly screening/surveillance.
 The screening of colon is by using a flexible endoscope called colonoscopy.